Deploying the URS Strategy Subroutines

 - An explanation of how the subroutines operate.

-For the Composer Subroutines deployment, see Composer, Orchestration Server (ORS), and URS.
+For information on how to deploy the Composer Subroutines, see Composer, Orchestration Server (ORS), and URS.

 - If you would like to evaluate Genesys Predictive Routing for use with schedule-based routing (using Genesys Workforce Management), service-level routing, or business-objective routing, contact Genesys Professional Services for a review of your routing environment.